darekf77/ng2-logger/src/migrations/migrations-info.md

 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.

-In folder is only for storing migration files with auto-generated name.
+In folder is only for storing migration files with auto-generated names.

 THIS FILE IS GENERATED.THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.